yoctoproject/poky/documentation/overview-manual/overview-manual-development-environment.rst

 responsible for straightening out any conflicts that might arise within files that are being worked on simultaneously by more than one person.
-All this work is done locally on the development host before anything is pushed to a "contrib" area and examined at the maintainer’s level.
+All this work is done locally on the development host before anything is pushed to a "contrib" area and examined at the maintainer's level.

 A somewhat formal method exists by which developers commit changes and push them into the "contrib" area and subsequently request that the maintainer include them into an upstream branch.
-This process is called “submitting a patch” or "submitting a change."
+This process is called "submitting a patch" or "submitting a change."
 For information on submitting patches and changes, see the ":ref:`dev-manual/dev-manual-common-tasks:submitting a change to the yocto project`" section in the Yocto Project Development Tasks Manual.

-In summary, a single point of entry exists for changes into a "master" or development branch of the Git repository, which is controlled by the project’s maintainer.
+In summary, a single point of entry exists for changes into a "master" or development branch of the Git repository, which is controlled by the project's maintainer.
 And, a set of developers exist who independently develop, test, and submit changes to "contrib" areas for the maintainer to examine.
 The maintainer then chooses which changes are going to become a permanent part of the project.